Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 Non-Renewal vs. Cancellation: A Critical Legal Distinction

 A non-renewal occurs at the end of your policy term.
 This is the far more common situation in 2026.
-An insurer choosing not to renew is making a forward-looking business decision about the risk they are willing to carry — it does not require a finding of fault on your part.
-You can be a model policyholder with zero claims history and still receive a non-renewal notice if your property falls within a geographic area the insurer has decided to exit.
+An insurer choosing not to renew is making a forward-looking business decision about the risk they're willing to carry.
+It does not require a finding of fault on your part.

 The non-renewal notice should include a stated reason.
-Under laws in most states, insurers are required to provide written notice of the reason if asked — and in Texas, a new requirement that took effect January 1, 2026 mandates that written reasons be provided automatically, without requiring the homeowner to ask.
-If you believe the stated reason is incorrect or the notice was issued without adequate advance notice, these are both grounds to contest the decision with your state insurance department.
+Under laws in most states, insurers are required to provide written notice of the reason if asked.
+In Texas, a new requirement that took effect January 1, 2026 mandates that written reasons be provided automatically, without requiring the homeowner to ask.

-How Much Time Do You Have?
-State Notice Requirements
+How Much Time Do You Have.
+State Notice Requirements.

 State laws vary, but the general rule is that insurers must provide between 30 and 120 days of written notice before a non-renewal takes effect.
 Louisiana is extending its required notice period to 60 days effective July 2026.
-Some states require 90 or more days for policies that have been in force for several years.

-The practical implication is straightforward: do not wait.
-As soon as the non-renewal notice arrives, the clock is running.
 Thirty days is genuinely insufficient time to research your options, gather quotes, and complete the application process for a new policy.
 If you received notice more than 60 days before your expiration date, use that time well.
 If the notice arrived within 30 days of expiration, treat it as urgent.

 If your notice arrived with less advance warning than your state requires, that is a procedural violation worth flagging immediately with your state's department of insurance.
 The insurer may be required to extend coverage while the complaint is reviewed.